azeymur/Ecommerce-Xamarin-Forms/README.md

 # EcommerceTemplate
-E-Commerce User Interface Template for Xamarin.Forms
+<h4>E-Commerce User Interface Template for Xamarin.Forms</h4>
+<p>There is a mock data source and service in the project.
+So you can run the application immediately to test without doing anything.</p>
 <img src='https://res.cloudinary.com/dqwntkvge/image/upload/v1635620212/ss_git_deep_orange.png'/>